marsacotan/go-zabbix7/README.md

 # go-zabbix7

 ## Introduction
 go-zabbix7 is a Go client library for interacting with the Zabbix 7.0 API.
 It provides a convenient way to interact with the API using Go.
+Currently, this library is in the development stage, with ongoing updates and new features being added.

 ## Installation
 To install the library, use the following command: